min2ha/ukwa-site/content/target/59203/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Animal Sentience and Brexit

 This  brief provides an overview of the debate over the recognition of animal sentience in UK law after Brexit